vatesfr/xen-orchestra/docs/acls.md

 ### Viewer

-A viewer can only access the object console (if any) and see the object metrics.
+A viewer can only see the VM state and its metrics.
 That's all!

 ## Inheritance